minhhoccode111/minhhoccode111/README.md

-# Hello, World!
+# Hi

 My name is Minh.

-A Vietnamese student who recently graduated with a bachelor's degree in Business Administration.

-And then, boom!
-I decided to become a developer 😆
+A Vietnamese student who wanted to become a developer. 😆

-I was fortunate enough to find [The Odin Project Full-Stack Web Development Curriculum](https://www.theodinproject.com/paths/full-stack-javascript) and completed it.
-It was quite intense for a non-native speaker like me, but it was all worth it.
-Now I'm a full-time Linux user (Arch) who believes I can learn anything and have fun building things and solving problems.

-I was also lucky to find [The Primeagen](https://www.youtube.com/@ThePrimeTimeagen), my favorite content creator and a great source of inspiration for me in Software Engineering ([he encouraged me to learn Vim](https://youtu.be/1UXHsCT18wE?si=LPrc_wPtp0ky-QMW&t=70)).
-Love this guy!

-And, it's still very early days for me in programming and software engineering, so I'm currently seeking an intern/fresher position in web development where I can contribute my abilities to a team and learn to build great software.
+I kick-started my career in web development with [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript) and enhanced my journey with a lot of inspiration from [The Primeagen](https://youtu.be/1UXHsCT18wE?si=LPrc_wPtp0ky-QMW&t=70).

 It was really fun ( :